willieLjohnson/liwatecblog/_posts/projectsetup.md

 ![basicscene.png: A picture of a ball and a sphere](https://www.willieliwa.com/assets/blog/setup/scene.png)
 > A ball and a plane -.- ....

 But a great start!
-You'll have to go to the next chapter for the flashy game features -----> [Building the Game World](/gameworld)
+You'll have to go to the next chapter for the flashy game features :D